European climate group says EU needs far tougher van CO2 targets

 The group said the EU should set a 100% CO2 reduction target by 2035, effectively banning combustion engine vans.

-Few automakers have developed PHEV commercial vans, but Ford Motor Co (F.N) said in March that the next iteration of its Transit van will include a plug-in hybrid version. read more
+Few automakers have developed PHEV commercial vans, but Ford Motor Co said in March that the next iteration of its Transit van will include a plug-in hybrid version.

 Our Standards: The Thomson Reuters Trust Principles.